AMSAT-NA/PacSatFSKBoard/NOTES.md

 Heat from the LNA doesn't appear to be a concern.
 It is drawing 50ma, but that appears to be dissipated pretty well.

+## 2025-12-29

+After receiving all the proper inductors, replaced L27 with 2.7nH, L38 with 5.0nH, L30 with 20nH, and L33 with 16nH.
+The PA started behaving
+strangely, when pushed up close to maximum power it would shut down, and periodically try to start and shut down again.
+I changed C27 (was L35) to a 47pF capacitor like it was supposed to be and it improved, but not like it was.
+I can get about 1W out of the far end (input power around 50% of the AX5043's max) before it shuts down.
+I put everything back like it was before and it still has an issue.
+In fact it's worse, I can't even get .5W out.

+Lowering the voltage to 4V causes the problem to go away, but it's only putting out about .5W in that case.

+And I realized that it might be the current limiter for the PA.
+And it was, it's drawing more current than it will allow.
+So it's drawing more current than it was before, but why?

+I had recently replaced L37 with a 100nH part (ferrite), maybe that was it?
+But replacing that with a 47nH ceramic part didn't make any difference.
+I put the 100nH part back.

+Measured the voltage drop across R79 (2.34V) and R78 (2.9V).
+The R79
+value is pretty close to my previous measurement (2.54V, 9ma) but R78 is different (before 3.86V, 14ma).
+I double checked the resistances and they are correct.

+I checked the RF input for shorts, nothing.

+## 2025-12-29

+For R78 as mentioned yesterday, I realized that this is bias voltage.
+It should be in the 2.5V range, not 3.86V.
+I probably did the previous measurement when the amp wasn't working at all.

+I also realized I hadn't put everything back yet.
+I had put back in C125, which was removed before.

+I measure the quiescent power to the PA, and it's now 500ma, not 400ma like it was (board 6).
+Nothing changed that should affect the quiescent current, so maybe the chip got damaged?
+The only think I can think of is heat.
+It did get to about 60C on the thermsistor.
+I wouldn't think that would be an issue, though, it's supposed to be good to 85C.

+After re-reading the TQP7M9106 manual, there is some reference to a back side heat sink in the PCB Mounting Pattern section.
+That needs to be done.

+Switched to working on board 5 (I had been working on board 6).
+I replaced the PA input and output match, the PA output filter is unpopulated enough to disable it.
+I put the power meter at the output of the PA I was able to get just shy of 2W out of it at 435MHz.
+At 440MHz it was around 1W.
+Looking at simulations, the match on the input side of the PA is fairly narrow.
+And looking at the measurements and comparing to simulation, there are likely some not-so-great layout issues adding around 1nH to the PA input on the version 2 board.
+This should be fixed in version 3 with the new layout.

+Anyway, the current match works from about 410MHz to 436MHz 1dB points, which maps pretty well to simulation with a 47pF cap and a 3.7nH inductor (really 2.7nH, but with 1nH parasitics).
+From simulation this should probably be around 42pF.

+Leaving board 5 with the output filter disconnected so I can continue to use it for that.
+Switching to board 8.

+On board 8, I had the same problem with board 5.
+I did all the part changes on the PA input and output matches, including removing C125.
+It was drawing 500ma quiescent.
+On a whim, I removed C124 and L30 to isolate the PA.
+It then drew 600ma.
+I realized I hadn't plugged in a terminator, so I did that and it went back to 400ma.
+It was able to put out 1.5W.
+So somehow the input impedance to the output filter is not correct.
+So, the PAs on boards 6 and 8 are not bad, it appears.
+I didn't think the impedance match could affect the quiescent current, but here we are.